 Implementing an omnichannel strategy requires brands to do two things.
 Map the customer service journey and get the right technology architecture.

-An omnichannel experience requires brands to use multiple channels to create a seamless buying experience for their customers.
-To do this properly, brands need first to understand the channels that make up their customer journey.
-It will begin with a dynamic website and a mobile experience, but it doesn’t have to end there.
-Understanding exactly where interactions with customers are going to happen will help them to decide where to deliver content.
+An omnichannel experience requires brands to use multiple channels to create a seamless customer buying experience.
+To do this properly, brands must understand the channels that make up their customer journey.
+It will begin with a dynamic website and a mobile experience, but it doesn't have to end there.
+Understanding exactly where interactions with customers will happen will help them decide where to deliver content.

 Next, brands will need a content management system capable of delivering an omnichannel experience.
 They need a headless CMS.
-A headless CMS acts as a backend content repository that connects to various frontends via APIs.
-This means that content can be delivered to a website, a mobile site, digital signage, or any number of smart devices.
+A headless CMS is a backend content repository connecting various frontends via APIs.
+This means that content can be delivered to a website, a mobile site, digital signage, or smart devices.
 A headless CMS can fuel the entire omnichannel experience and make it easier for brands to personalize content for customers.

 Headless CMSs make development faster and easier for the tech team.
 With the multitude of channels that typically make up an omnichannel experience, and with more to come in the future, developers need to be able to integrate with various frontends in a hassle-free way.

 Developing content for several different channels means that there are increased chances for content duplication.
-With a headless CMS, the risk of this is reduced since content can be created once and then repurposed for different channels.
+With a headless CMS, this risk is reduced since content can be created once and then repurposed for different channels.

 While a headless CMS is perfect for an omnichannel experience, there are some drawbacks.
 Delivering content to multiple channels is the hallmark of the headless CMS, but it can sometimes make content creation difficult.
-Some headless CMSs have lost their way and forgotten about the marketers creating the content.
+Some headless CMSs have lost their way and forgotten about the content marketers create.

 Agility CMS: Your Partner in Omnichannel

 Agility CMS is the most well-equipped CMS for delivering an omnichannel experience.
 The content-first approach provides marketers and editors with the tools necessary to create the best content for omnichannel.
-It also means that personalizing the omnichannel experience for each customer is easier as well.
+It also means that personalizing the omnichannel experience for each customer is more accessible.